AdobeDocs/experience-platform.de-DE/help/rtcdp/get-started.md

 ![Bild](assets/luma-sweatshirts.png)

-Sobald der Kunde klickt, um mehr über die Produkte zu erfahren, werden die entsprechenden Produktansichten in Adobe Analytics erfasst und an Experience Platform gesendet.
+As the customer clicks to learn more about these products, these product views are collected in Adobe Analytics and sent to [!DNL Experience Platform].

 <!--![image](assets/luma-shirt-detail.png)-->